rougin/datatables/README.md

 $result = $query->getResult($table);
 ```

-The `getResult` from the `Query` class will return as the `Result` class in which returns the response as an array or as JSON format:
+The `getResult` from the `Query` class returns a `Result` class in which returns the response as an array or as JSON format:

 ``` php
 // index.php